TiansiGu/NS3-DifferentiatedServices/readme.md

 These pcap files allow you to observe:

-- **SPQ correctness** — Lower-priority flows yield bandwidth to higher-priority flows as expected.
+- **SPQ correctness** — Lower-priority flows yield bandwidth to higher-priority flows as expected, and re-gain bandwidth after the higher-priority flow stops.
-- **DRR fairness** — Flows receive bandwidth proportional to their assigned weights.
+- **DRR fairness** — When all three flows are active, they receive bandwidth in proportion to their assigned weights (3:2:1).
+Once the medium-weight flow stops transmitting, the remaining two flows share the bandwidth in a 3:1 ratio.
+Finally, when only the highest-weight flow remains, it gains the full available bandwidth.

-Use these captured files to draw plots as your primary validation.
+Use these captured files to generate plots as your primary validation.

 ## ⚠️ Notes on Packet Classification and Header Requirements

 The packet classification logic in this project **relies on the presence of a PPP header** (`ns3::PppHeader`) in every packet.
-This design simplifies header parsing by ensuring that all packets conform to a predictable structure before IP and transport layer fields are accessed.
+This design simplifies header parsing by ensuring that all packets conform to a predictable structure before network and transport layer fields are accessed.

 As a result:

 - **You must use `PointToPoint` links** in all simulations.
 These links attach `PppHeader` by default, enabling filters like `SourceIpAddress`, `DestinationPortNumber`, etc., to work correctly.
-- If you switch to other link types (e.g., `Csma`, `Wifi`), the classification may silently fail unless you rewrite the `Match()` methods to parse the appropriate link-layer headers.
+- If you switch to other link types (e.g., `Csma`, `Wifi`), the classification may silently fail unless you refractor the `Match()` methods in `FilterElement` to parse the appropriate link-layer headers.
 -  If `PppHeader` is not found, `FilterElement::Match()` will log an error and return `false`, meaning the packet may fall back to the default traffic class.

 This behavior is consistent across all `FilterElement` types and ensures deterministic filter logic when using `PointToPointHelper`.